yousufhasan/ReactReduxFirebaseShoppingCart/README.md

-This is a full fledge single page Shopping Cart that i created using React/Redux/firebase.
+This is a full fledge single page web based shopping cart application that i created using React/Redux/firebase.

 A demo of the application is available at: